hasby-umutoniwabo/alu-shell/basics/README.md

-cp -u *.html .. : copies html files from current dir to the parent dir mv [A-Z]* : moves all files beginning with an uppercase letter rm *~: Removing all files in the current dir that end with ~
+cp -u *.html .. : copies html files from current dir to the parent dir mv [A-Z]* : moves all files beginning with an uppercase letter rm *~: Removing all files in the current dir that end with ~ mkdir -p : allows creation of parent directories as needed